agilecustoms/release/docs/artifact-types/aws-ecr.md

 ## AWS Lambda running Spring Boot application in Docker

-Example: [env-cleanup](../examples/env-cleanup) — it is from AgileCustoms repository with all code removed, only workflows left
+Example: [env-cleanup](../examples/env-cleanup) — it is from the AgileCustoms repository with all code removed, only workflows left

 ```
 <repo root>